cozy/cozy-stack/docs/registry.md

     "editor": "cozy",
     "description": "The drive application",
     "repository": "https://github.com/cozy/cozy-drive",
-    "tags": ["foo", "bar", "baz"],
+    "tags": ["foo", "bar", "baz"]
-    "license": "BSD"
 }
 ```

-### POST /:channel/:app/:version
+### POST /apps/:channel/:app/:version

-This route adds a version of an application to the registry to the specified channel (stable or dev).
+This route adds a version of an application to the registry to the specified channel (stable, beta or dev).

 The content of the manifest file extracted from the application data is used to fill the fields of the version.
 Before adding the application version to the registry, the registry should check the following: